zoitrok/react-native-bambuser-broadcaster/README.md

 customData: Object
 // Populates the customData field in your broadcasts metadata.

-privateMode: Boolean
-// Sets the next broadcasts to private.

 aspect: Object
 // By setting this prop you can modify the next broadcasts video aspect ratio.
 By setting {width: 1, height: 1} by example you get a square broadcast.